Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 GET /CertificateStoreTypes/Name/{name} end point.
 Enter "WinCert" the name parameter and click the `Try it out!` button to execute the API.

-Alternatively, you could execute the following curl command:
+Alternatively, you could use a curl command similar to the following (after substituting your credentials and specifying the proper URL for your Command Server API endpoint:

-`curl -X GET --header 'Accept: application/json' --header 'x-keyfactor-api-version: 1' --header 'x-keyfactor-requested-with: APIClient' 'https://{server}/Keyfactor/API/CertificateStoreTypes/Name/WinCert'`
+`curl -u {domain}\\{account}:{password}  'https://{commandserver}/KeyfactorAPI/CertificateStoreTypes/Name/WinCert'`

 Once the response is returned, scroll down to the end of the JSON result.
 You will see a list of Job Types and their associated GUIDs which will look something like: